 If the amount to be claimed exceeds the sum insured under a single policy after considering the deductibles or co-pay, the policyholder shall have the right to choose insurers from whom he/she wants to claim the balance amount.

 Where an insured has policies from more than one insurer to cover the same risk on indemnity basis, the insured shall only be indemnified the hospitalization costs in accordance with the terms and conditions of the chosen policy.

 Refer to Point 2(II) and 2 (III).
-These can be interpreted as: You can make claim with second insurer only when your claim amount after considering co-payment and deductible exceeds Sum Insured.
-If it does not, the second insurer may decline to honor your claim.
+These can be interpreted as: You can make claim with the second insurer only when your claim amount after considering co-payment and deductible exceeds Sum Insured.
+If it does not, the second insurer may decline to honour your claim.